-Russian Agent Maria Butina To Be Sentenced In Federal Court On Friday
+Russian Agent Maria Butina Sentenced To 18 Months Following Guilty Plea

 Butina was not a spy in the traditional sense of trying to gain access to classified information to send back to her home country.
 Acquiring information valuable to a foreign power does not necessarily involve collecting classified documents or engaging in cloak-and-dagger activities.
 Something as basic as the identification of people who have the ability to influence policy in a foreign power's favor is extremely attractive to those powers.
 This identification could form the basis of other forms of intelligence operations, or targeting, in the future.

 Counterintelligence officials call it "spotting and assessing."
-It's also what a group of so-called "illegals" rolled up in 2010 was trying to do, working for Russia's foreign intelligence service, the SVR.
+It's also what a group of "illegals" arrested and deported in 2010 was trying to do, working for Russia's foreign intelligence service, the SVR.

 The bottom line in Butina's case is that she was acting on behalf of Russia's government and had the potential to damage U.S. national security, officials say.